How to Recover Data From a Corrupted SD Card on Android and Fix It

 Conclusion

 Going forward, if your SD card becomes corrupted on Android, you’re equipped with the knowledge to recover the data on it yourself.
-Additionally, using the methods outlined in this article, you can fix SD card errors on android without much trouble.
+Additionally, using the methods outlined in this article, you can fix SD card errors on Android without much trouble.